Traffic, shares and readers – which blogger doesn’t want more of these? But are you really doing all you can to get them?

-26. Content Curation
+26. Automated Content Curation

-A bunch of new content curation and aggregation sites have sprouted up in the last few years.
+A bunch of automated content curation and aggregation sites have sprouted up in the last few years.
 Sites like Rebel Mouse, Flipboard, Paper.li and Scoop It, allow you to create your own web page of curated content.

 They are a quick and easy way of aggregating content from various sources, including your blog, and publishing it to your Twitter feed.
 For a list of content curation sites that you can use, go here.

 Personally, I don’t put much stock in content curation, because I believe that if a tactic is too easy, it will quickly get overused and lose its value.
 But it might help increase the visibility of your blog on social media.

 Content syndication is another way to boost the reach of your content beyond the audience on your own blog.

 By syndicating my content on sites like Business2Community, I was able to reach a much wider network of readers and get 10 times more shares of my content, than I got on my own blog.